Home

 Airship Hotel- WATG

-WATG (Wimberley Allison Tong & Goo) is a well respected leisure and entertainment design firm that does speculative, futuristic projects on the side.
+WATG (Wimberley Allison Tong & Goo) is a well respected leisure and entertainment design firm that does speculative, futuristic projects on the website.

 Large Scale High Altitude Platforms